 There are several methods that attempt to segment EM images of neural tissue.
-Simple thresholding methods can be applied after isotropic or anisotropic smoothing [5], [6], but these fail to remove internal cellular structures and simultaneously detect a sufficiently high percentage of the true membranes to make accurate segmentations.
-While active contours, in both parametric and level set forms [7], [8], can provide smooth, accurate segmentations, they require an initialization and are more appropriate for segmenting a few cells.
-If the goal is the automatic segmentation is not practical, and an automatic initialization is as difficult as isolating the individual cells-which is the purpose of this work.
+Simple thresholding methods can be applied after isotropic or anisotropic smoothing [10, 6], but these fail to remove internal cellular structures and simultaneously detect a sufficiently high percentage of the true membranes to make accurate segmentations.
+While active contours, in both parametric and level set forms [5, 7], can provide smooth, accurate segmentations, they require an initialization and are more appropriate for segmenting a few cells.
+If the goal is the automatic segmentation of hundreds or thousands of cells, manual initialization is not practical, and an automatic initialization is as difficult as isolating the individual cells-which is the purpose of this work.